Clifmak/Clifmak.github.io/_posts/2018-05-07-Design-Manifesto.md

 ### Contextual Inquiries provide insights on a problem

 Conducting contextual inquiries forces the designers to look at the problem from the point of view of various stakeholders.
 My Art for All group only understood the fundamental nature of the problem of understanding art only after we talked got the perspectives of a wide range of people.
 It allowed us to find how various people saw the same problem in different ways.
 Without contextual inquiries it is very challenging to create a relevant design.
+A design is suppose to offer _certain affordances_ that are relevant to the user.